 Precertification requests must include supporting clinical information to determine medical necessity of the service or admission.
+Ask your provider for assistance gathering supporting information.

 After you receive the service(s), Wellmark may review the related medical records to confirm the records document the services subject to the approved precertification request.
 The medical records also must support the level of service billed and document that the services have been provided by the appropriate personnel with the appropriate level of supervision.